kauboy26/LimeStyle/README.md

 files will also be *automatically saved*.

 ### Linux
-Standard Checkstyle: Press "ctrl+L", release "L", and then press "S".
+Standard Checkstyle: Press "ctrl+shift+g".
-JavaDoc: Press "ctrl+L", release "L", and then press "J".
+JavaDoc: Press "ctrl+shift+q".

 ### Windows
-Standard Checkstyle: Press "ctrl+L", release "L", and then press "S".
+Standard Checkstyle: Press "ctrl+shift+g".
-JavaDoc: Press "ctrl+L", release "L", and then press "J".
+JavaDoc: Press "ctrl+shift+q".

 ### OSX
-Standard Checkstyle: Press "ctrl+L", release "L", and then press "S".
+Standard Checkstyle: Press "ctrl+shift+g".
-JavaDoc: Press "ctrl+L", release "L", and then press "J".
+JavaDoc: Press "ctrl+shift+q".
 NOTE: The OSX keys need to be tested.
 The key-bindings file specifies "ctrl" in the place of "command".
 Not sure if these are equivalent